AlbaXIII/golden-goose-tutoring/README.md

 ## Deployment

 ### Github Pages
-* The site has been deployed on Github pages, deployed by;
+* The site has been deployed on Github pages, using the following method;
-    * Navigating to settings tab on master code repo page.
+    * In the Github repo, navigate to settings tab on master code repo page.
-    * Clicking on __pages__ from the left hand menu.
+    * Click on __pages__ from the left hand menu.
-    * Selecting source - deploy from branch and making sure root is selected beneath.
+    * Select source - deploy from branch and making sure root is selected beneath.
     * Once these settings are correct, select save.
     * The live link will show at the top of the page if deployment is successful.
     * Live page can also be accessed afterwards from the main repo, in the deployment box on the right-hand side.